mryndzionek/rp2040_pico_sdk_playground/README.md

 to ~200 lines of C code.
-At 280MHz Core0 is setting up DMA transfers from I2S microphone and doing feature extraction (dc blocking -> preemphasis -> FFT -> power -> log -> Mel filterbank) in frames, eleven frames a second.
+At 280MHz Core0 is setting up DMA transfers from I2S microphone and doing feature extraction (dc blocking -> preemphasis -> FFT -> power -> log -> Mel filterbank) in frames, nine frames a second.
 The core utilization is ~80%.
 Core1 is (almost) continuously performing NN inference and manages to do single inference in ~650ms.
 This is a little too slow, as words in between frames can be lost.
 Ideally this time should be at the very least 500ms.